-Community engagement and education are important components in Mr. Rengel’s activities.
-He has participated in programs with Los Angeles Street Symphony, Da Camera Houston’s Young Artist Program, the Cleveland School of the Arts, the Cleveland Institute of Music, the Shepherd School of Music, Music@Menlo, and the Perlman Music Program.
+Community engagement and education are important components in Rubén’s activities.
+He has participated in programs with Street Symphony, Da Camera Houston’s Young Artist Program, the Sphinx Organization, the Cleveland School of the Arts, the Cleveland Institute of Music, the Shepherd School of Music, Music@Menlo, and the Perlman Music Program.
 Rubén has taught master classes at the North Carolina School of the Arts, the Longy School of Music of Bard College, and was teaching assistant of Jan Mark Sloman, Patricia McCarty, and Kathryn Lucktenberg at the Meadowmount School of Music.

 Rubén is currently pursuing a Professional Studies Certificate at the Manhattan School of Music as a student of Mark Steinberg.
 Rubén earned a master’s degree at the Shepherd School of Music at Rice University as a student of Paul Kantor, and a bachelor’s degree at the Cleveland Institute of Music as a student of Jaime Laredo.
 Rubén’s previous education was centered at the Emil Friedman Conservatory and School in Caracas, where he studied with Iván Pérez Núñez.

 Rubén plays on a 1723 Carlo Bergonzi violin on loan from a generous collection, and he is a Kun Shoulder Rest Featured Artist.